Mintbase/minsta-contract/contract/README.md

 <br />

 ## 1. Build and Deploy the Contract
-You can automatically compile and deploy the contract in the NEAR testnet by running:
+Compile and deploy the contract in the NEAR testnet by running:

 ```bash
 npm run deploy
 ```

-Once finished, check the `neardev/dev-account` file to find the address in which the contract was deployed:
+Check the `neardev/dev-account` file to find the address in which the contract was deployed:

 ```bash
 cat ./neardev/dev-account